(See part 1 of this article here)

 One might be at once in favor of same-sex marriage, a women’s right to choose and Republicanism while supporting labour market de-regulation and minimal intervention by Government in the economy.
 Or you might oppose all of the first three measures while supporting unions and government spending to create jobs.
 You might be an economic globalist or economic nationalist.
 You might be pro-coal or want to phase out fossil fuels as soon as possible.
 And the list goes on.
 So with the increased complexity of ideological faultlines, it would be surprising if factions displayed the same ideological policy rigor as during the Cold War.

 But in my view, at least at the level of rank and file ALP members, there are still ideological differences between the factions.
 There are exceptions.
-But, in general, people in the left will be more skeptical towards the benefits of the US alliance, less socially conservative, less trusting of market forces and therefore more likely to support government intervention in the economy, more likely want to phase out coal more quickly, and more critical of Hawke government decisions such as privatization of the Commonwealth bank.
+But, in general, people in the left will be more sceptical towards the benefits of the US alliance, less socially conservative, less trusting of market forces, and therefore more likely to support government intervention in the economy, more likely want to phase out coal more quickly, and more critical of Hawke government decisions such as privatization of the Commonwealth bank.

 It does remain the case however that membership of a particular faction depends, at least in part, on where you are at a particular point in time and who brought you into the Party.
-My father Clyde was a key leader of the Labor Unity Group at a time when there was Federal Intervention against the Victorian branch then led by Bill Hartly and George Crawford.
+My father Clyde was a key leader of the Labor Unity Group at a time when there was Federal Intervention against the Victorian branch then led by Bill Hartley and George Crawford.

 I was surprised when, years later, he told me that if he had joined the Party in the 80 or 90’s he would probably have joined the Left.
 But he also said that people from the Left had a tendency to become more conservative when appointed to the ministry.
 According to Clyde, Left parliamentary leaders, had helped deliver the Left vote on privatization to Hawke and Keating in return for representation on key cabinet committees such as the Government’s Expenditure Review Committee.